faithNassiwa/health_dbms/README.md

 * Create the required functions by running sql_scripts/functions_master.sql
 * Create the required triggers by running sql_scripts/triggers_master.sql

-After successfully creating the database with its tables, sample data, views, stored_procedurs and functions, you can now run the application.
+After successfully creating the database with its tables, sample data, views, stored_procedures, functions and triggers you can now run the application.

 ### Run Hospital DBMS
 * From the commandline, run `python3 python_scripts/main.py`